CADRE Geo 7

 Tables of detail design data for the structure (e.g. volume, surface area, etc.), struts, hubs, and panels.

 Drawings (DXF format) of the structure with identification of hub and strut members (by type or by individual number)

 Drawings (DXF format) of panels with dihedrals, vertex angles, and dimensions as well as connection codes.

 A complete set of hub or panel drawings can be output all at once.

-Dihedral angles can be output as individual edge contributions (for cutting the panel edge) or alternatively as inter-panel values.
+Dihedral angles can be output as miter angles (for cutting the panel edge) or alternatively as inter-panel angles.

-If struts are also included in the model, the associated strut type code is also shown on each panel edge in the panel drawing.
+If struts are included in the model, the associated strut type code (S1, S2, etc.) is also shown on each panel edge in the panel drawing.

 There are no popup ads or other promotional features attached to this evaluation application and you do not need to register or supply your email address or any other information in order download and run the evaluation version.